discorb-lib/discorb/docs/application_command.md

 | `guild_ids` | The ID of the guild to register the command in. |
 | `block` | A block that will be called when the command is invoked. |

+Block will be called with a {Discorb::ApplicationCommand::Interaction} object and specified options.

 In `options`, hash should be like this:

 ```ruby